sxyu/FMM/README.md

 - If you are using OpenCV and only need support for OpenCV Mat's, there is the (almost) drop-in replacement `fmmcv.hpp` which should be faster since it uses some of OpenCV's built-in functions.
 This, and the sample program, depend on OpenCV.

 - `fmm.hpp` Includes a bare-bones Image struct which allows you to use any row-major contiguous matrix type: `Image<field_type>(rows, cols, data_ptr)` or create a image managing its own memory: `Image<field_type>(rows, cols)`.
 The functions are also templated to support any Image, Point data types, and is by default compatible with OpenCV Mat/Point as well.
-To support a custom image type, you will have to specialize the `__create_like` template function which should create a new uninitizlized image of the same type and size as the input.
+To support a custom image type, you will have to specialize the `__create_like` template function which should create a new uninitialized image of the same type and size as the input.

 ## Samples